matthew-vance/dotfiles/README.md

 # dotfiles

 `stow` is used to manage the symlinks.
-It is available in most package managers.
+It can be installed with Homebrew or with the `bootstrap.sh` script.
 This whole thing basically works by mirroring the layout of the home directory and symlinking all of the files.

 ## Requirements